ZeroNipher/music_scale_ranger/README.md

 A# == Bb
 ```

-The spelling of the note is therefore ignored when determining whether a pitch belongs to a scale.
+The spelling of the note is therefore ignored when determining pitch-class membership.

 ### Important limitation